FinweLtd/orion360-sdk-basic-examples-android/README.md

 * Show an image when user pauses the video, when the player stops for buffering, or when network is lost.
 * Dim video easily by adjusting preview image alpha and _NOT_ setting a preview image at all.
 * Add a color overlay FX with a single-color preview image and a small alpha value.
-* Use a binocular style mask image as an FX that ensures that users focus on a something important.
+* Use a binocular style mask image as an FX that ensures that users focus on something important.
 * Show dynamically loaded ads during video playback.
 * Create a slideshow with cross-fade effect using OrionImageView, preview image, and an audio track.

+In this example, the main use case of the feature is demonstrated: a preview image is shown while video is being buffered over the network, and when video playback begins the preview image is immediately cross-faded to the video layer.

 Example: Sensor Fusion
 ----------------------